 Lolis was never really preachy with me, but he did teach me one very clear lesson that I never forgot: He worked in his younger years at the Audubon Golf Club, where he heard the white men around him say disgustingly racist things.
 Later, when he was having serious discussions with major political players, he was surprised to find himself sitting across the table from men who had said things in his presence when he was basically invisible to them.
 From the time I was Georgia's age, he impressed upon me that you need to be a good person in private and in public or you're not actually a good person at all.

 He was definitely a good person, in public and in private.
 And when I’d come home from college, I never felt more grown-up and sophisticated and smart than when I was allowed to drink a glass of wine with my dad and Lolis and just listen to them talk.
 I was almost always too intimidated to contribute my own thoughts to their conversation – and the two of them almost had their own twin language anyway – but just listening to them talk, two brilliant men who’d been friends for half a century and endured numerous losses and joys and triumphs and tragedies together, was a privilege and gave me more than a twinge of regret for all the conversations I’d whined through (“Can we go yet???”) as a child.

+His funeral is this weekend.
 My heart aches for his family – and for my own.
-My father buried his best friend.
+My father is burying his best friend.
 And New Orleans?
 I can now say with complete certainty that New Orleans has lost a hero.